 Download the BCBSMT App.
 Your coverage information in the palm of your hand.

 Find A Doctor Or Hospital In Your Network.

 Sometimes the choice is clear.
 If you’re having signs of a heart attack or stroke, it’s best to go to an emergency room (ER).
 But what if you have a sore throat?
 Or an upset stomach after eating sushi?
 The choice may not be so clear.

-If you aren’t having an emergency, knowing where to go for medical care may save you on cost and time.
-Fortunately, you have good choices for non-emergency care.
+Knowing where to go for medical care may save you money and time.

-Bilingual English- and Spanish-speaking registered nurses are on call to answer your questions or concerns.1
+If your health plan offers access to the 24/7 Nurseline1, English- and Spanish-speaking registered nurses are on call to answer your questions.

 You may be able to visit with a doctor by phone, online video chat or via mobile app for non-emergency medical and behavioral health concerns.2

 Talk to the doctor who knows you and your medical history best.
 Your doctor can help with preventive care and common health issues like fevers, colds, the flu, sore throats and stomachache.